mattkingit/mattkingit/README.md

 Plan, gather requirements and design database and application.

-Create database of my experience and eduction with different database management systems
+Create database of my experience and education with different database management systems
 - SQLite
 - SQL Server
 - MySQL
+- PostgreSQL

 Create APIs, Web Service APIs and/or Microservices with different technologies
 - .NET